stanciudorin/appleitems/README.md

 ### Acknowledgements
 * My Mentor __Owonikoko Oluwaseun__ for helping me through the project with her advice and guidance.
 * Slack Community for their replies and good advices.
 * Tutor Support for answering my questions and explaining a few things step by step.
+A special THANK YOU to Miklos, Haley, Cormac who have also tested my Heroku App and it's functionality and confirmed that it functions corectly.